 And there’s the rub.
 If one embraces the 500 Dalton rule, then Somaderm’s nonexistent HGH could not pass through the human skin barrier.
 If one rejects the science, then in addition to HGH (which doesn’t actually exist in the gel), EDTA would also be able to penetrate the skin and make it into the bloodstream, which would not be good.

 When discussing the earnings of its distributors, an MLM may not make deceptive use of unusual earnings realized by only a few distributors without running afoul of the law.
 Likewise, a failure to disclose that the structure of a program ensures that the vast majority of consumers cannot achieve substantial income is deceptive under the law.

-Given this legal backdrop, it might surprise you (then again, it may not) to learn that New U Life does not publish an actual distributor income disclosure statement that includes facts and figures regarding typical earnings, and it and the company’s distributors are making the following income claims without clear and conspicuous income disclosures:
+Considering this legal backdrop, it might surprise you (then again, it may not) to learn that New U Life does not publish* an actual distributor income disclosure statement that includes facts and figures regarding typical earnings, and the company and its distributors are making the following income claims without clear and conspicuous income disclosures:

 - [I]n just 4 months last year I made 3X the amount I made the WHOLE year before. . . .
 (Plus a $700 luxury car bonus! …)